foreverfighter/coding-for-non-coders/README.md

 A way to give data safely.
 A message is encrypted with a public key, and can only be decrypted by the matching private key. (not sure)

+### What is OneDrive?

+A shared storage space for use with SharePoint and Microsoft Teams.

+### What is SharePoint?

+A system to create SharePoint sites to use with Microsoft Teams.

+### What is Microsoft Teams?

+A chat app for Office365.

+### What is Office365?

+### What is PowerApps?

+A Microsoft proprietary cross-platform development framework which includes WYSIWYG GUI IDE.

 ## Glossary - Images

 - **bitmap raster** - An image made of dots.
 When the image resolution is insufficient, the image looks blocky and pixellated.
 Compare with vector.